Venues and Facilities

 Preventing infections has never been more important.
 Where antibiotics can be bought for use without a prescription, antibiotic resistance is accelerated by the misuse and overuse of antibiotics, as well as poor infection prevention and control.
-New resistance mechanisms threaten our ability to treat common infectious diseases such as pneumonia and blood poisoning, which become harder, and sometimes impossible to treat as antibiotics become less effective.
-Experts predict that if current trends continue, 10 million people globally will die every year from anti-biotic resistant infections.
+Without urgent action, we are heading for a post-antibiotic era, in which common infections and minor injuries can once again kill.

-Join us for the Infection Prevention and Control Conference where leading experts will discuss the latest approaches to controlling and reducing the spread of dangerous infections.
-Learn how infection rates can be cut with better hygiene and improved patient care in hospitals, surgeries and care homes.
-Discover the latest innovations in technology and how they are improving outcomes in infection prevention.
+Join us for our annual the Infection Prevention and Control Conference where leading experts will discuss the latest approaches to controlling and reducing the spread of dangerous infections.
+Hear case studies examples on how infection rates have been reduced and network with likeminded healthcare professionals.

 Please register interest below and we will keep you updated